 Comparing Dental Prices Without Insurance

 Dentists often charge different prices for the same procedure to uninsured patients because they have no contracted fee schedules to follow.
-Market forces (competition, area demographics, practice lifecycle) dictate their cost structure in these cases.
+In these cases, market forces (competition, area demographics, practice lifecycle) dictate their cost structure.

 Dental financial assistance programs help uninsured patients only in rare circumstances.
 Meanwhile, comparison shopping to find the most affordable provider is something everyone can do.